aka7/documentation/sssd.md

-# sample example for using ldap and sssd with PAM
+# sample example ldap client to use System Security Services Daemon (SSSD)

 # Install sssd and authconfig if they aren’t already.
 The packages are: